verilator/verilator/docs/guide/install.rst

 Install Prerequisites
 ---------------------

-To build or run Verilator you need these standard packages:
+To build or run Verilator, you need these standard packages:

 ::